 Get your rock painting glow on with this nontoxic water-based glow in the dark paint.
 This paint will glow all night long.
 For best results be sure to apply thickly.
 This paint works best on lighter backgrounds.
 If you are leaving your rocks outside, it will need a top coat or sealant.

 This pack of nontoxic 3D paints includes 20 vibrant colors.
 The easy squeeze bottles are equipped with precision tips for fine lines.
 They require a top coat or sealer or the paint will pop off.
 At least two coats.

 These pens are premium quality.
 They have a water-based formula that will dry quickly.
 You can use these paint pens on light and dark surfaces.
 The fine tips make them perfect for detailed work.

 This set comes in a pack of 10 assorted brushes which is a nice combination of sizes.
 It a good economical choice.

 Fine tipped premium miniature brushes allow you to create fine details on your rocks.
 This brush set is especially good for wording, botanicals, and micro detailing on your painted rocks.
 You will love the ergonomic triangular handles.
 Very comfy for long rock painting sessions.

 Ideal for mandala painting and dotted areas on your rocks.

-I went ahead and emailed Kuretake Co and asked them about the Wink Of Stella shimmer pens to make extra sure they are non toxic.
-I'm happy to let you know that they replied back (extremely quickly!) and told me that these glitter pens are water based, and carry the SOP (Approved Product) Seal so for those who love glitter and shimmer, these shimmer pens are a great choice.
+I went ahead and emailed Kuretake Co and asked them about the Wink Of Stella shimmer pens to make extra sure they are nontoxic.
+I'm happy to let you know that they replied back (extremely quickly!) and told me that these glitter pens are water-based, and carry the SOP (Approved Product) Seal.
+For those who love glitter and shimmer, these shimmer pens are a great choice.

 I hope this list helps you out with your rock painting.
 Have fun and if you have more suggestions or want to show off your painted rocks, feel free to comment and leave your links.